danielmlow/tutorials/virtual_environment.md

 # How to create a conda virtual environment

+Install
-Install miniconda (usually pkg version is easiest): https://docs.conda.io/en/latest/miniconda.html
+- miniconda (which only comes with the installer, usually pkg version is easiest): https://docs.conda.io/en/latest/miniconda.html
+- or anaconda (which comes with many packages pre-installed): https://conda.io/projects/conda/en/latest/user-guide/install/index.html

 In a terminal, run the following replacing env_name to something meaningful for this project (I recommend short names because you will be typing it a lot):